Traffic psychology: Definition(s)

+As a tool, traffic psychology employs subjective analysis to improve overall quality of life by observing, identifying, and modifying behavior.
+Its primary objective is to understand, predict, and implement measures to change road use behavior, ultimately aiming to reduce the negative impacts of traffic participation.

 Behavior research

 Behavior research in traffic psychology often deals with subjects like motivation, personality and gender differences, habits, overconfidence, age and skill differences, attention, and violation of traffic rules.

 A classification of behavioral factors into those that reduce driving capability and those that promote risky behavior with further division into those with short- and long-term impact helps the conceptualization of the problems and may contribute to the prioritization of behavior modification.

 Traffic and transport sciences concern themselves with the study, comprehension, explanation and prediction of everything related to the mobility of people and products.
 It incorporates several aspects of the transportation systems along with multiple techniques.
 This process attempts to develop valid and reliable methods to better understand and predict the effects of human variability with its environmental interactions on safety.

 The transportation system consists of road, rail, sea and air infrastructures.
 It includes the possibilities and limitations of its economics, laws and regulations, which sets barriers to the capabilities of an individual and mass motorist.
 For instance, speed can be influenced by method of travel (vehicle, airplane, train or ship), by financial capabilities for the type of vehicle (jet versus commercial, speed boat against sail boat and sedan compared to a luxury sports car), or by regulations such as speed limits in rural areas versus city driving.

-The traffic environment takes into account location, time constraints, population and dangers that are exposed to motorist.
+The traffic environment takes into account location, time constraints, population and dangers that are exposed to motorists.
 These environmental factors pose danger and risk to motorists that may be fatal.
 Driving in wet, narrow, and dark conditions exposes drivers to far greater risk than driving on a sunny day on an open road.
 This is just one type of road factor for crashes that Sullman goes on to explain in further detail: